ideaMarcos/solfi/README.md

 - A: In the preferences, set the `Bpm` setting to be greater than 0.

 ## Contact
-Email: RANDOMSTUFF -at- CUTDEK -dot- COM
+Email: RANDOMSTUFF -at- ACIDRAINSTORM -dot- COM